cs106l/textbook/src/02-cpp-fundamentals/02-types-and-structs.md

 }
 ```

-In this case, the compiler examines the type of the returned object (`20`) to derive the return type of `smeagol`.
+In this case, the compiler examines the type of the returned object (`20`) to derive the return type of `smeagol` as `int`.
 However, in the following example, the compiler cannot deduce if the return type is, e.g. a `std::pair<double, double>`, a `std::vector<double>`, or some user-defined struct containing two `double` fields:

 ```cpp
 `[auto]` oops() {